-The Nomination Committee has considered a number of matters during the year, including:
+The Nomination Committee has considered a number of matters during the year including:

-- Consideration of the current and future structure, size and composition of the Board, including assessment of its skills, knowledge and experience.
-Levels of diversity and independence within the Board have been clear areas of focus; - Further development and implementation of a formal succession plan covering the Company's Board and the Board of its principal subsidiary Churchill China (UK) Limited; - The recruitment of a further experienced independent Non Executive Director, R G W Williams, who joined the Board in October 2022; - Recruitment of a new Chief Financial Officer to replace D J S Taylor, who will step down from his role in April 2023.
-M Cunningham will join the Company later in the Spring to fulfil this role; - Initiation of a process to recruit a further Non Executive Director in line with the succession planning process referred to above.
-This recruitment was completed in February 2023 when C J Stephens was appointed to the Board.
+- Consideration of the current and future structure, size and composition of the Board, and the next level of management, including assessment of its skills, knowledge and experience.
+Levels of diversity and independence within the Board have been clear areas of focus; - Further development and implementation of a formal succession plan covering the Company's Board and the Board of its principal subsidiary Churchill China (UK) Limited; - · A review of the terms of reference of the committee which has since been agreed and approved by the full Board.

-The Board recognises the need for independence within its Non Executive Directors and has a Board with three independent members.
+The Board recognises the need for independence within its Non-Executive Directors and has a Board with four independent members.
 Alongside this desire to maintain an appropriate level of independence, the Board also recognises the benefit that experience and knowledge of the business and its values bring to the Company.
 Our succession planning and nomination processes will always attempt to balance these two objectives.